<?xml version="1.0" encoding="utf-8"?>

 <category>ai limitations</category>

-<category>ai products</category>
+<category>ai behavior</category>

 <category>founder</category>